=== How to work out the design and dimensions of a new boat =====

 Now the Good Part

 It eventually occurred to me you don't even have to make that chine-shape decision in advance anymore.
-If you make two side panels that are 3-4" taller than they need to be, you can attach the adjustable ribs to the side panels so they are flush to a chalk line 3-4" up from the bottom edges of the side panels.
-It's also important to attach those adjustable rib formers at regular layout intervals from one end of the panel.
-Perhaps every 24" from one end of the side panel.
+If you make two side panels that are 3-4" inches taller than they need to be, you can attach the adjustable ribs to the side panels so they are flush to a chalk line 3-4" up from the chine edges of the side panels.
+It's also important to attach those adjustable rib formers at regularly spaced intervals.
+It doesn't matter exactly where you mark the layout lines as long as they are marked at regular, predictable and repeatable intervals from one end of the boat.
+Perhaps every 24" from the front end of the side panel.
 Square those layout marks upward from the chine, at a 90 degree right angle, all the way up to the gunwale edge.

 With adjustable rib-formers attached at marked layout locations, as described, with the bottom of each former attached 4" above the chine edge, you are now free to forget about rocker profile during the beginning stages of the design process.
 You can now concentrate entirely on getting width were you want it and side flare the way you like it.
 Shaping the bottom edge of the chine panels comes later.